jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 The Onnit Flow Blend is formulated to promote alpha brain wave production.
 This is the only nootropic I've seen that claims to be able to do this.
 This is a powerful marketing tactic, as alpha brain waves are associated with flow state.

 During flow state, the primary brainwaves produced are alpha and theta waves.
 These brainwaves are associated with a relaxed and focused mental state.
-The ingredients in the Onnit Flow Blend proprietary mixture help you express the combination alpha and theta waves more easily.&nbsp;
+The ingredients in the Onnit Flow Blend proprietary mixture help you express the combination alpha and theta waves more easily.

 Alpha waves are produced when the brain is in wakeful relaxation and are associated with a relaxed yet alert mental state.
 This mental state is often characterized by a feeling of calm and focus, similar to the state experienced during meditation.
 Alpha waves are believed to help enhance creativity, improve memory, and promote mental clarity.